jscdev909/SpiteAndMalice/README.md

 <img width="927" height="982" alt="image" src="https://github.com/user-attachments/assets/f4f628b0-0909-4468-bfd0-711a5c9628ca" />

+The game of Spite and Malice, written in Python utilizing the Pygame engine!

 # Rules

 The game of Spite and Malice, also known as Skip-Bo, is a two-player card game usually played with two decks of standard playing cards where the object of the game is to get rid of all the cards in your payoff pile